Skip to main content

 Yes, strengthening your writing is important.
 But they're not the only talents you need.
 Here are 5 more skills you'll want to work on to become a successful copywriter:

-The psychology behind marketing campaigns is what makes them effective.
+• Persuasion: The psychology behind marketing campaigns is what makes them effective.
 Why do these potential customers need your product right now?
 What is happening in their lives that they've come to your website?
 What messages are they resonating with?
+That's where the power of persuasion comes in.

-By tapping into their emotions and pain points, you can help your audience find a solution to their problem.
+• Problem-solving: By tapping into their emotions and pain points, you can help your audience find a solution to their problem.
+Problem-solving means answering the question the user has at the moment they need it.

-SEO — aka search engine optimization — is a process that marketers use to help their audience find their webpage.
+• SEO research: SEO — aka search engine optimization — is a process that marketers use to help their audience find their webpage.
 It involves techniques like creating high-quality content and using keywords that customers type in their search queries.

 The goal of this process is to rank your page on the first SERP (search engine results page) of popular sites like Google and Bing.
 Because the higher your webpage is in search results, the more likely the audience is to click on it.

-Keep your writing simple.
+• Simplification: Keep your writing simple.
 Follow your organization's voice and tone (which can typically be found in their brand guide).
 Use the language that your customers are using.

 If your copy is too complicated, you run the risk of confusing your audience — or, worse, losing them altogether.
-Plus, you'll want to tighten up your copy, making each word earn its place in your writing.

-By working with a data team to find out what copy performs well and what doesn't, you can set yourself up for success.
+• Data-driven decisions: By working with a data team to find out what copy performs well and what doesn't, you can set yourself up for success.

-Jill Giambruno with the text Jill Giambruno"It's never too early to start a portfolio, as it's something that will change with you while you continue to grow and develop as a writer," said Jill Giambruno, a career advisor at SNHU.
+"It's never too early to start a portfolio, as it's something that will change with you while you continue to grow and develop as a writer," said Jill Giambruno, a career advisor at SNHU.

 But if you have no pieces to show and you've never worked with a client, it's time to think of what else you could feature.